-Ashley Huot is an interdisciplinary artist born and raised under the vast grey skies of rural Alberta Treaty 6 Territory, currently based in Winnipeg Manitoba, Treaty 1 Territory.
-She received her Bachelor of Fine Arts from the University of Alberta, graduating in 2011 with the Livia Stoyke Foundation Best of Show Award.
-Her artistic practice is largely influenced by her rural upbringing; articulating how our relationship to environment and the body correlates with our ephemeral understanding of mortality, presence and anxieties.
+Ashley Huot is an interdisciplinary artist, educator, and community developer born and raised under the vast grey skies of rural Canada.
+Graduating from the University of Alberta with a Bachelor of Fine Arts in 2011, she is currently based in Winnipeg Manitoba, Treaty 1 Territory.
+Her artistic practice is largely influenced by her rural upbringing; articulating how our relationship to land and the body correlates with our ephemeral understanding of mortality, presence and anxieties.
 She explores these themes through the use of video, photography, painting, narrative and installation.

 Ashley has participated in collaboratives, committees, and work with community based non-profits, social service agencies, and school divisions.
 Her main focus has been the development of free and accessible programs for children, youth, and their families that develop life skills while promoting wellness, resiliency, and the fostering of inclusive and socially sustainable communities.
 Ashley is currently pursuing a Masters of Library and Information Studies focused on the role of librarians in creating meaningful social change through enhancing community, supporting human rights, developing diverse forms of literacy, and providing opportunity for lifelong skill development.